-Q18: If a candidate has produced election advertisements by himself/herself (e.g. handbills), and the estimated value is of \$500 or more, how should he/she declare the election expense and submit the invoice and receipt?
+Q17: If a candidate has produced election advertisements by himself/herself (e.g. handbills), and the estimated value is of \$500 or more, how should he/she declare the election expense and submit the invoice and receipt?

-A18: If a candidate has produced election advertisements by himself/herself, regardless of the estimated value, he/she should declare the estimated value in the election return as required under the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+A17: If a candidate has produced election advertisements by himself/herself, regardless of the estimated value, he/she should declare the estimated value in the election return as required under the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
 554).
 Candidate should declare the fair estimated value of the election advertisements' production cost in the election return.
 If a candidate has produced election advertisements by himself/herself and the estimated value is of \$500 or more, he/she should provide the related invoice and receipt, for example, the invoice and receipt of the rental of photocopier, purchase of paper, purchase of other materials or services, as the basis of the estimated value.
 Candidate can make reference to an example at Section D3 in the Guide on Completion of Election Return.

-Q19: When should the candidate submit the election return?
+Q18: When should the candidate submit the election return?

-A19: Candidate must submit the completed election return to the Chief Electoral Officer (Address: Unit 2301-03, 23/F, Millennium City 6, 392 Kwun Tong Road, Kwun Tong, Kowloon) before the statutory deadline as required under section 37 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+A18:Candidate must submit the completed election return to the Chief Electoral Officer (Address: Unit 2301-03, 23/F, Millennium City 6, 392 Kwun Tong Road, Kwun Tong, Kowloon) before the statutory deadline (i.e. before the expiry of the period of 60 days after the date on which the result of the election is published in the Gazette or the proceedings for the election are declared to have been terminated) as required under section 37 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
 554).
 The Registration and Electoral Office will issue letters to inform candidates of the deadline for lodging election returns after the election is settled.

-Q20: What are the consequences if a candidate submits the election return after the deadline or fails to lodge election return?
+Q19: What are the consequences if a candidate submits the election return after the deadline or fails to lodge election return?

-- A20: Under section 38 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554), a candidate who fails to lodge an election return as required by section 37 without a reasonable cause, commits an offence and is - - (a) if tried summarily, liable on conviction to a fine at level 5 and to imprisonment for 1 year; or - (b) if tried on indictment, liable on conviction to a fine of \$200,000 and to imprisonment for 3 years.
+- A19: Under section 38(1) of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+554), a candidate who fails to lodge an election return as required by section 37 commits an offence and is - (a) if tried summarily, liable on conviction to a fine at level 5 and to imprisonment for 1 year; or - (b) if tried on indictment, liable on conviction to a fine of \$200,000 and to imprisonment for 3 years.

-Under section 40 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554), if a candidate is unable or has failed to lodge an election return as required by section 37 before the end of the permitted period with reasonable cause, he/she can apply to the Court of First Instance under section 40(1) of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554) for an order allowing the candidate to lodge with the appropriate authority an election return within such further period as the Court of First Instance specifies.
+Under section 40(1) of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+554), if a candidate is unable or has failed to lodge an election return as required by section 37 before the end of the permitted period, he/she can apply to the Court of First Instance for an order allowing the candidate to lodge with the appropriate authority an election return within such further period as the Court of First Instance specifies.

-Q21: Will the personal data in the public inspection copies of election return be covered?
+Q20: Will the personal data in the public inspection copies of election return be covered?

-A21: All personal data (if any, except the name and address of the donor) in the election return and all attachments will be covered before display.
+A20: All personal data (if any, except the name and address of the donor) in the election return and all attachments will be covered before display.
 Copies of the election return and the attachments will be kept at the Registration and Electoral Office and made available for public inspection or may be furnished to any person upon request from the time when the relevant documents are lodged with the Chief Electoral Officer until the end of the period for which copies of election returns are available for public inspection under section 41 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
 554).